-As Sagan placed the spider on a thin metal table in the middle of the room, Lady pressed a series of buttons that locked the door and at the same time cut the room off from accessing the Anhinga’s general air supply.
+As Sagan placed the catcher, with the spider still safely intact, on a thin metal table in the middle of the room, Lady pressed a series of buttons that locked the door and at the same time cut the room off from accessing the Anhinga’s general air supply.
 A gentle hum announced that they were now reliant on the room’s own atmospheric generator in order to breathe.
 Walking over to the suits hanging on the wall, Lady started pulling one on over her clothes.
 It fit snugly but would still allow for full movement.

-‘With due respect Commander, you should be up at the bridge,’ said Sagan quietly.
+‘With due respect Commander, you should be up at the bridge,’ Sagan mumbled quietly.

 ‘I agree, but I want to see what is so different about this thing, the scientist in me can’t help it,’ Lady smiled.

-‘Everything makes you anxious when you’re not alone,’ sighed Lady, stepping over to the commsline panel on the wall and calling up to the bridge, ‘Turing?’
+‘Everything makes you anxious when you’re not alone,’ sighed Lady, tilting her head to one side and touching her helmet just above her left ear in order to activate its internal commsline and call up to the bridge.

 ‘Yes Commander,’ Turing replied a moment later.